-Input Туре Default Description input $ ightharpoonup rac{1V}{Oct}$ 0V Patch your V/Oct pitch input here. nudgeup [: A trigger here (most likely a button press) will modify the tuning of the currently played note (as read by input) upwards by one cent (or by nudgeamount if that is used. nudgedown [A trigger here will modify the tuning of the currently played note down. nudgeamount 0.01 Changes the amount each button press detunes.
-A value of one would mean one semitone, so the default value of 0.01 corresponds to one cent $(\frac{1}{100})$ of a semitone. tune0 tune8 A/A/2- 0.0 Explicit tuning of the octaves 0 through 8 - if you do not want to nudge manually. tune0 sets the tuning for the input pitch of 0 V, tune1 for 1 V and so on.
+Input Туре Default Description input $\frac{1V}{Oct}$ 0V Patch your V/Oct pitch input here. nudgeup [A trigger here (most likely a button press) will modify the tuning of the currently played note (as read by input) upwards by one cent (or by nudgeamount if that is used. nudgedown A trigger here will modify the tuning of the currently played note down. clearhere A trigger here sets the correction of the currently played note to zero.
+This might affect a range of up to two octaves. nudgeamount 0.01 Changes the amount each button press detunes.
+A value of one would mean one semitone, so the default value of 0.01 corresponds to one cent $(\frac{1}{100})$ of a semitone. tune0 tune8 0.0 Explicit tuning of the octaves 0 through 8 - if you do not want to nudge manually. tune0 sets the tuning for the input pitch of 0 V, tune1 for 1 V and so on.
 A value of 1 means a tune adjustment of one semitone - which is 100 cent.
-The maximum detuning is \pm 1 Octave (at a value of \pm 12). tunelowtail ~~\^\· 0.0 Tuning adaption for the negative voltage range.
-A value of 1 means an upwards tuning of one semitone per octave , -1 likewise downwards. tunehightail ~~\^\· 0.0 Tuning adaption for voltages $>$ 8 V. A value of 1 means an upwards tuning of one semitone per octave , -1 likewise downwards. select I € The select input allows you to overlay buttons and LEDs with multiple functions.
+The maximum detuning is \pm 1 Octave (at a value of \pm 12). tunelowtail ∆ √.\ 0.0 Tuning adaption for the negative voltage range.
+A value of 1 means an upwards tuning of one semitone per octave , -1 likewise downwards. tunehightail 0.0 Tuning adaption for voltages $>$ 8 V. A value of 1 means an upwards tuning of one semitone per octave , -1 likewise downwards.

+Input Туре Default Description select 嗲 The select input allows you to overlay buttons and LEDs with multiple functions.
 If you use this input, the circuit will process the buttons and LEDs just as if select has a positive gate signal (usually you will select this to 1).
 Otherwise it won't touch them so they can be used by another circuit.
-Note: even if the circuit is currently not selected, it will nevertheless work and process all its other inputs and its outputs (those that do not deal with buttons or LEDs) in a normal way. selectat 1 • 2 • 3 rg .
-This input makes the select input more flexible.
+Note: even if the circuit is currently not selected, it will nevertheless work and process all its other inputs and its outputs (those that do not deal with buttons or LEDs) in a normal way. selectat 1 • 2 • 3 © This input makes the select input more flexible.
 Here you specify at which value select should select this circuit.
 E.g. if selectat is 0 , the circuit will be active if select is exactly 0 instead of a positive gate signal.
-In some cases this is more conventient. preset 1 • 2 • 3 曖 This is the preset number to save or to load.
+In some cases this is more conventient. preset 1 • 2 • 3 r s This is the preset number to save or to load.
 Note: the first preset has the number 0 , not 1 !
-For the whole story on presets please refer to page 19.
+For the whole story on presets please refer to page 19 .
 This circuit has 4 presets, so this number ranges from 0 to 3 . loadpreset [A trigger here loads a preset.
-As a speciality you can use the trigger for selecting a preset at the same time. savepreset [A trigger here saves a preset. clear A trigger here loads the default start state into the circuit.
+As a speciality you can use the trigger for selecting a preset at the same time. savepreset A trigger here saves a preset. clear A trigger here loads the default start state into the circuit.
 The presets are not affected, unless you use direct preset switching with the preset input and without triggers.
 And that case the current preset is also cleared. clearall A trigger here loads the default start state into the circuit and into all of its presets. dontsave 0 If you set this to 1 , the state of the circuit will not saved to the SD card and not loaded from the SD card when the Droid starts.